 May my family and friends be present when I give my speech?

 Space in most of the competition rooms at the State Capitol is quite limited.
 The individual rooms’ managers will decide how many persons, if any, can be present with the competitors and judges.
 All persons admitted to competition rooms must be totally quiet and respectful of every competitor.

 What if I get sick or for some other reason cannot compete?

 Email us at email@example.com as soon as possible!
 If you cancel before the October 12 deadline, we will refund your $50 deposit.
 If you cancel after the deadline, you must forfeit your deposit.

 All cancellations are final, because we will notify the highest-ranking alternate to take your place.

 I've never been to the State Capitol.
 How will I know where to go?

 Volunteers will be on hand at the Capitol’s entrance to escort you to the registration area.
 Other volunteers will escort you to and from competition rooms and to the Rathskeller and direct you to other locations in the Capitol.

 May we tour the Capitol?

 Definitely!
 You won’t want to miss seeing Minnesota’s recently restored and quite magnificent Capitol.
-In advance of the competition we will offer reservations for you and your guests for a special guided tour, which takes about 45 minutes and is free of charge.
+In advance of the competition we will offer reservations for you for a special guided tour, which takes about 45 minutes and is free of charge.
 Your guests may arrange for a free tour at the Minnesota Historical Society office in the Capitol.